 Center for Healthy Neighborhoods

-The CSUF Center for Healthy Neighborhoods is a community center opened in partnership with the City of Fullerton.
-Together with our stakeholders, we aim to alleviate education and health disparities, revitalize neighborhoods, and reduce the cycle of poverty for low income children and families.
-We consider the broader social, economic and environmental factors that influence health and offer free, culturally-appropriate services - in English and Spanish - that help improve overall well-being for the entire family.
-Our services are provided by Cal State Fullerton students in advanced stages of their programs.
+The CSUF Center for Healthy Neighborhoods is a partnership between the university and the city of Fullerton.
+The center is located at Richman Park in Fullerton.
+Together with stakeholders, the center aims to alleviate education and health disparities, revitalize neighborhoods, and reduce the cycle of poverty for low-income children and families.
+The center considers the broader social, economic and environmental factors that influence health and social-economic stability.
+The center offers free, culturally appropriate services, in English and Spanish, that help improve overall well-being for the entire family.
+Services are provided by Cal State Fullerton students in advanced stages of their programs.

 Center for Information Technology and Business Analytics

 The center’s mission is to be a source of innovation, communication and education in the field of business analytics and information technology.
 The center conducts workshops, seminars and other educational opportunities for its clients.
 The faculty and students associated with the center support businesses by providing consultation and other services.
 For more information, contact the center’s director, Rahul Bhaskar, at 949-572-1911.